 The murderer, he says, was inside, at the door when the two guys came to pawn something.

-He waited until they went away, and then made his escape.
-The earring fell out of his pocket when he walked by the room being painted.
+He waited until they went away and then made his escape.
+The earrings fell out of his pocket when he walked by the room being painted.

 The doctor thinks Razumihin's theory is "melodramatic," like a soap opera.